imsasankvindamuri/ptolemy-theorem/README.md

 to create a table of chords, which he would use for his astronomical work.

 This project is made to show Ptolemy's Theorem in action.

+## Try it for yourself

+- Clone this repository: `git clone https://github.com/imsasankvindamuri/ptolemy-theorem.git`
+- Open the cloned repository in your file manager of choice
+- Open `index.html` in your browser

+I hope you like it!